phillybenh/CS-Build-Week-1/README.md

 ---

+### Per the recommendation of this README, I'll be implementing my project [here](https://github.com/phillybenh/Conway-Game-of-Life-App).

+---

 **NOTE: This is not a data science project.** If you're in the data science track and want to do a DS-specific project, jump to the [Data Science Build Week